Want to know more? — Subscribe

 First comes the wireframe — the base that the application will be based upon.
 That's a very rough sketch of what the application can (not will) look like in the future.
 This crucial stage will ensure that every participant is on the same page come development time.

-The next step is building a working prototype.
+The next step of streaming application development is building a working prototype.
 That's not exactly the MVP, a version of the product that is ready to be deployed, but rather a basic version that can be used.
 This early version is used to assess the feasibility and gather crucial early feedback.

 UI and UX design start concurrently with development after the initial prototype is built.
 This process involves multiple steps and stages of its own and results in an app's final, refined look and feel.
-While designers give direction to the development team, they build beyond the core features and add all the bells and whistles.
+While designers give direction to the video streaming app developers, they build beyond the core features and add all the bells and whistles.

 Testing should start way before the final product is delivered to reduce the number of versions and, as a result, overall development costs — test for performance, security, usability, and compatibility throughout the development stage and after deployment.